hardcommitoneself/ardent-test-assessment/README.md

 -   The frontend is written in React (TypeScript).
 -   For communication between Laravel and React, we rely on Inertia.
 -   To make life a little easier, we utilize [Laravel Data](https://github.com/spatie/laravel-data) together with [TypeScript Transformer](https://github.com/spatie/typescript-transformer) to allow for easy type generation and to avoid rewriting classes in various locations.
 This generates TypeScript files when running `php artisan typescript:transform`

-In addition to the above, please setup `prettier` in your IDE (VSCode or whatever you use).
-This will allow you to format your files when saving and keeps the codebase consistent.